 For the mom whose baking you miss

 Award-winning competitive pitmaster and founder of Girls Can Grill Christie Vanover says that “having a good set of heat gloves is so important when grilling or working with live fire,” but she notes it can be challenging to find a pair for petite hands.
 She’s found that the small-medium option of these Barebones gloves “is ideal for women” with a comfortable fit, good heat protection, and plenty of dexterity for wielding hot tools and trays.

 For the Northeast mom

 If she has been complaining about April showers and windy days, this fitted, durable jacket is suitable for everything from “hiking, backpacking, and travel” to “everyday use,” according to outdoors expert Holly Johnson.
 Its lightweight material also makes it super-easy to stuff in a bag should the sun come out.

-If mom loves her wide-open spaces but has the anxiety of an East Coaster when it comes to kindling a fire, the BioLite FirePit was built, in the words of contributor James Lynch, to “make even the most inept fire builder look like Prometheus himself.”
-According to Lynch, it’s compact, easy to use, and easy to clean, with “basically no smoke,” meaning mom can comfortably enjoy a night of star-gazing around it without smelling like a smokehouse.
-If she likes to grill, Lynch adds he’s made hamburgers, steaks, and grilled veggies on this, too.
+If Mom loves her wide-open spaces but has the anxiety of an East Coaster when it comes to kindling a fire, the BioLite FirePit was built, in the words of contributor James Lynch, to “make even the most inept fire builder look like Prometheus himself.”
+According to Lynch, it’s compact, easy to use, and easy to clean, with “basically no smoke,” meaning Mom can comfortably enjoy a night of stargazing around it without smelling like a smokehouse.
+If she likes to grill, Lynch adds that he has made hamburgers, steaks, and grilled veggies on this, too.